ssreekanth2000/project_2/report2.md

 * Confidence in the press:- Looking at the correlations, this is the strongest.
 A higher confidence in the press directly leads to a higher confidence in the government.

-* Partyid:- This was a very significant variable, with confidence changing dramatically on the basis of which party was in power.
+* Partyid:- This was a variable with a big influence, with confidence changing dramatically on the basis of which party was in power.

 That is the model I made.